ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 --kind KIND (optional)

-:   Flag is only valid for services search.
+:   The flag is only valid for searching services.
 Provide a comma-separated list of types of products.

 --region REGION (optional)

-:   Flag is only valid for services search.
+:   The flag is only valid for searching services.
 Provide a comma-separated list of regions.
 Run `ibmcloud cs regions` to return a valid list.

 --price PRICE (optional)

-:   Flag is only valid for services search.
+:   Flag is only valid for searching services.
 Provide a comma-separated list of pricing types.

 --tag TAG (optional)

-:   Flag is only valid for services search.
+:   The flag is only valid for searching services.
 Provide a comma-separated list of tags.

 --global (optional)

-:   Flag is only valid for services search.
-Use it to operate in global scope.
+:   The flag is only valid for searching services.
+Use it to operate in a global scope.

 --sort-by TYPE (optional)

-:   Flag is only valid for services search and used to order the search result.
+:   The flag is only valid for searching services and used to order the search result.
 Available options are `name`, `displayname`, `kind`, `provider`, `created`, and `updated`.

 --reverse (optional)

-:   Flag is only valid for services search.
+:   The flag is only valid for searching services.
 Use it to reverse the sorting order.

 --fields FIELDS (optional)

-:   Flag is only valid for services search.
+:   The flag is only valid for searching services.
 Customize the table, for example, `--fields name,kind,metadata.service.iam_compatible`.

 ### Output